We are Connecticut's largest nonprofit law firm, dedicated to improving the lives of low-income people by providing access to justice.

 - Policy Advocacy: We advocate at the Connecticut legislature and in municipalities across the state for laws, policies, and practices that increase fairness in the justice system and strengthen the services and supports available to low-income people.

-- Education and Training: Our experienced staff provide training, organization legal education seminars, and distribute legal information to help community members, service providers, and justice-system stakeholders understand the rights of vulnerable people.
+- Education and Training: Our experienced staff provide training, organize legal education seminars, and distribute legal information to help community members, service providers, and justice-system stakeholders understand the rights of vulnerable people.

 - Impact Litigation: We have a long history of successful impact litigation - carefully-chosen court cases, some of which are extraordinarily complex, that can make lasting change in the law and improve the lives of many people at once.